Skip links

 https://www.hivece.com/courses/better-charting-for-midwives

 FETAL ASSESSMENT IN LABOR (exp.
-Oct 2025 (online/on demand))
+Oct 2025 (Online))

 Holly Scholles dissects the complex tangle of fetal assessment, and translates the latest recommendations of ACOG along with the original consensus of the National Institutes of Child Health and Human Development (NICHD), to create recommendations specific to the out-of-hospital setting, and in accordance with the Biodynamic model of midwifery.
 The 3rd edition contains updates to content, along with interactive exercises using audio recordings of FHTs, and written scenarios.
 MEAC approved for 8 hours of CE, approved for the NARM Midwifery Bridge Certificate, and meets the criteria for the Utah midwifery licensing requirement of a course in “intrapartum fetal monitoring.”Details and registration: https://www.hivece.com/courses/fetal-assessment-in-labor-3

 PREVENTING MOTHER-TO-CHILD-TRANSMISSION: HIV/AIDS, HEP B & C (exp.
-Oct 2025 (online/on-demand)) Prevention of Mother-to-Child Transmission of deadly diseases by screening for HIV and Hep B & C is not optional if we are to provide best-practice maternity care, everywhere in the world.
+Oct 2025 (Online)) Prevention of Mother-to-Child Transmission of deadly diseases by screening for HIV and Hep B & C is not optional if we are to provide best-practice maternity care, everywhere in the world.
 We now have the means and the know-how to prevent mother-to-child transmission -PMTCT – of HIV and Hep B, so that no mother need ever worry again about passing these on to her baby.
 Approved for 4 CEUs Details and registration https://www.mercycollegeofmidwifery.edu/online-preventing-mothertochildtransmission

 Welcome to Intermittent Auscultation for Community Birth Workers!
 In this 2 hour course, we will discuss the benefits of intermittent auscultation (IA), review the physiology of fetal distress and hypoxia, discuss the professional organizations position papers regarding IA, discuss how to chart what you hear, discuss possible options for new charting, and have multiple practice sessions.
 Approved for MEAC 2 hours of CEs Details and registration https://laurie-fremgen-s-school.teachable.com/p/intermittent-for-community-birth

 PERINATAL COMPLICATIONS: TAUGHT BY MERCY IN ACTION’S ADJUNCT PEDIATRICIANS (exp.
-July 2025 (online/on-demand)) This course worth 5 MEAC ACCREDITED CEU HOURS will include a discussion on twelve perinatal complications and emergencies that a midwife may encounter in practice, and how to respond.
+July 2025 (Online)) This course worth 5 MEAC ACCREDITED CEU HOURS will include a discussion on twelve perinatal complications and emergencies that a midwife may encounter in practice, and how to respond.
 The perspective brought to this discussion by compassionate, caring pediatricians is invaluable.
 Details and registration https://www.mercycollegeofmidwifery.edu/online-perinatal-complications

 This course, Expect the Unexpected: Psychology of Birth Emergencies, is worth 4 MEAC ACCREDITED CEU HOURS, and will teach you the brain science of facing a birth emergency.
 You will gain a helpful understanding of how to optimize reaction time in an emergency as you learn about the three deadly delays and how to do After Action Review.
 Finally, best practices for home-to-hospital transfer are discussed.
 4 hours of CEU accredited by MEAC.
 To register for course: https://www.mercycollegeofmidwifery.edu/online-expect-the-unexpected-psychology-of-birth-emergencies

 MATERNITY CARE IN THE CONTEXT OF A DEVELOPING COUNTRY (exp.
-June 2025 (online/on-demand)) This course, Maternity Care in the Context of a Developing Country, worth five (5) MEAC accredited continuing education hours, will cover the various aspects of providing maternity care that is different in the context of a low resource developing country.
+June 2025 (Online)) This course, Maternity Care in the Context of a Developing Country, worth five (5) MEAC accredited continuing education hours, will cover the various aspects of providing maternity care that is different in the context of a low resource developing country.
 Using the adage “Same Same But Different”, and based on decades of experience, the presenter goes over what is unique and divergent, yet vitally important to survival, about providing Prenatal Care, Labor and Delivery Care, Postpartum Care, and Newborn Care outside of a Global North model.
 This course is for anyone who wants to learn about global best practices in midwifery.
 Details and registration https://www.mercycollegeofmidwifery.edu/online-maternity-care

 OSHA & BLOODBORNE PATHOGENS FOR MIDWIVES (exp.
-May 2025 (online/on demand))
+May 2025 (Online))

 OSHA compliant online training designed specifically for midwives who work in out-of-hospital settings.
 Midwives are at risk for on the job exposure to blood and other bodily fluids in the workplace.
 The course teaches staff how bloodborne pathogens are spread, how to avoid exposure and what to do if exposed to infectious material.